QuickBooks Enterprise vs. QuickBooks Online

 Remember that these are for concurrent users, or users that require access simultaneously.
 It’s possible (and even encouraged) to have users share the same logins in order to save on software expenses.
 However, this may not be the type of audit trail your company desires.

 While QuickBooks Online can handle a high volume of users (depending on your version), it performs best when using 5 or fewer users.
-If you require more, your needs have likely grown beyond what QuickBooks Online will offer you long-term, and it may be time to consider upgrading to QuickBooks Enterprise or a QuickBooks replacement.
+If you require more, you’ll need the Advanced plan that offers 25 users.
+Beyond that, your needs have likely exceeded what QuickBooks Online will offer you long-term, and it may be time to consider upgrading to an ERP.

 QuickBooks Enterprise vs QuickBooks Online: Which is Best?

-However, when it comes to intricate financial management, predefined user roles, and capacity for growth, QuickBooks Enterprise does hold an edge.
-That said, businesses just starting or those prioritizing mobility might find QuickBooks Online a better fit.
+QuickBooks Desktop Enterprise caters to businesses looking for deeper insights, detailed reporting, and higher user limits.
+So, when it comes to intricate financial management, predefined user roles, and capacity for growth, QuickBooks Desktop Enterprise does hold an edge.
+That said, businesses just starting or those prioritizing ease-of-use will probably still opt for Online.
+Plus, with Desktop slowly being discontinued, it’s hard to recommend it for new users.

 Check out our complete roundup of the best accounting software for other options, or read more about the best QuickBooks alternatives.